canjs/canjs/component/component.md

 @param {String} ATTR-VALUE Specifies the value of a property passed to the component instance's [can.Component::scope scope].
-By default `ATTR-VALUE` values are looked up in the [can.view.Scope can.Mustache scope].
+By default `ATTR-VALUE` values are looked up in the [can.view.Scope can.mustache scope].
 If the string value of the `ATTR-NAME` is desired, this can be specified like:

     ATTR-NAME: "@"